 Dear Mrs Regino,

-I congratulate you on your ability to find out less well-known information about adapters that reduce elevated blood pressure .
-I should rather say normalizing blood pressure, because the normalization effect on physiological parameters is the domain of the adapotogenes - even if their dosing is exceeded, there will be no unwanted or excessive effects.
+I congratulate you on your ability to come up with little-known information about adapters that reduce elevated blood pressure .
+I should rather say normalizing blood pressure, because just the normalization effect on physiological parameters is the domain of the adapotogenes - even if their dosing is exceeded, there will be no unwanted or excessive effects.

 The causes of fluctuations in your blood pressure may be many and your doctor is in a much better position than me when it comes to determining them.
 Furthermore, I have never recommended anyone to take drugs, and not drugs for hypertension at all.
-It is usually that patients who have a problem with the side effects of drugs try to quit themselves and look for a less harmful natural alternative for them.
+It is usually the case that patients who have a problem with the side effects of drugs are trying to quit themselves and look for a less harmful natural alternative for them.

-I always say to these patients that the recommendations are only material to consider for a good doctor, who is, of course, familiar with the effects of medicines, both industrial and natural.
-I also say that a good doctor must also be a detective, because a lot of nonsense about medicinal plants is written, whether by non-professional herbalists or rentals of natural medicines paid by manufacturers of industrial medicines.
+I always say to these patients that the recommendations are only material to consider for a good doctor who is, of course, familiar with the effects of medicines both industrial and natural.
+I also say that a good doctor must also be a detective, because healing plants have a lot of nonsense, whether from non-professional herbalists or rentals of natural medicines paid by manufacturers of industrial medicines.

 But back to your case.
 Start by trying a sliced ginseng - you will learn about its effect by taking a high dose for several days .
 Subsequently, you can reduce the dose with long-term use.
 The experience gained will also allow you to assess the efficacy of other ginseng preparations .

-In hypertension, ginseng is not a completely reliable drug: sometimes it does and sometimes it does not.
-Ginseng also has a certain chance of helping with your backache .
-But if your problems do not improve within two weeks, you will know that ginseng does not work with you and it does not make sense to try it further.
-A longer observation time is necessary because ginseng also acts by changing gene expression and this will only take effect after several days have elapsed.
+For hypertension, ginseng is not a completely reliable drug: it sometimes takes and sometimes does not.
+Ginseng also has a certain chance of helping with your back pain .
+However, if your problems do not improve within two weeks, you will know that ginseng does not work with you and it does not make sense to try it further.
+A longer observation time is necessary because ginseng also acts by changing gene expression and it will only manifest after a few days.